binaryknight/udacity-p3-collab-compet/README.md

 ### Introduction

 For this project, the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
-There are 2 agents (racquets) in this environment and the goal is to make them pass the ball among each other over the net as long as possible.
+There are 2 agents (racquets) in this environment and the goal is to make them pass the ball among them over the net as long as possible.

+The task is episodic and ends if the ball is hit out of bounds or the ball hits the ground or the time runs out.

 #### Reward
 - Each agent receives a reward of 0.1 if it hits the ball correctly across the net and withing the playing area.